Voltage lifts of graphs from a category theory viewpoint: Introduction

 In the present paper, we prove that there is an adjunction

 between the category $\Volt$ of voltage graphs and a category $\Lab$ of group labeled graphs.
-We prove that for every object $G$ of $\Volt$, the underlying graph of the voltage graph $LR(G)$ is isomorphic to the derived graph \cite{gross1974voltage} of $G$.
+We prove that for every object $G$ of $\Volt$, the underlying graph of the voltage graph $LR(G)$ is isomorphic to the voltage graph lift of $G$.